 But if you're not confident about doing it yourself, you could use the help of a hired accountant.
 Rather than having to juggle payroll as well as any other business-related responsibilities, you can hire an external accountant whose entire job it is to make sure your financials are all accurate and clean.

 Payroll software can be a huge help for a business looking to manage the finances of multiple employees.
 If you’re running a business yourself, there are enough things on your plate, so to be able to easily remove one of the more complicated and important aspects is a great help.
+Some providers even offer HR software, project management and payroll software in one package, like BambooHR.

 If you're interested in looking at one of the cheapest payroll software options on the market, check out Square Payroll.
 Otherwise, there are plenty of payroll software platforms that are worth your consideration.